Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Related Work

 \section{Related Work}

-Our work is the first to investigate the Givens QR decomposition over database joins.
-It complements seminal seven-decades-old work on QR decomposition and is part of an on-going effort at the interface of linear algebra and databases.
-Our motivation for this work is the emergence of machine learning algorithms and applications, which build on linear algebra, over relational data.
+Our work sits at the interface of linear algebra and databases and is the first to investigate QR decomposition over database joins using Givens rotations.
+It complements seminal seven-decades-old work on QR decomposition of matrices.
+Our motivation for this work is the emergence of machine learning algorithms and applications that are expressed using linear algebra and are computed over relational data.

-{\bf Improving performance of linear algebra operations.} Factorized data computation~\cite{Olteanu:FDB:2016} is a paradigm that uses structural compression to lower the cost of computing a variety of database and machine learning workloads.
+{\bf Improving performance of linear algebra operations.} Factorized computation~\cite{Olteanu:FDB:2016} is a paradigm that uses structural compression to lower the cost of computing a variety of database and machine learning workloads.
 It has been used for the efficient computation of $\mat A^{\mat T}\mat A$ over training datasets $\mat A$ created by feature extraction queries, as used for learning a variety of linear and non-linear regression models~\cite{Schleich:F:2016,LiC019,lmfao,SparseTensor:TODS:2020,Olteanu:Learning:2020}.
-It is also used for fundamental linear algebra operations, such as matrix multiplication and element-wise matrix and scalar operations~\cite{ChenKNP17}.
+It is also used for linear algebra operations, such as matrix multiplication and element-wise matrix and scalar operations~\cite{ChenKNP17}.
+Our work also uses a factorized multiplication operator of the non-materialized matrix $\mat A$ and another materialized matrix for the computation of the orthogonal matrix $\mat Q$ in the QR decomposition of $\mat A$ and for the SVD and PCA of $\mat A$.
 Besides structural compression, also value-based compression is useful for fast in-memory matrix-vector multiplication~\cite{ElgoharyBHRR19}.
-Existing techniques for matrix multiplication, as supported by open-source systems like SystemML~\cite{SystemMLOptimizer:Bulletin:2014}, Spark~\cite{SparkMatrix:SIGKDD:2016}, and Julia~\cite{Julia}, exploit the sparsity of the matrices.
+Existing techniques for matrix multiplication, as supported by open-source systems like SystemML~\cite{Boehm:SystemML:2014}, Spark~\cite{SparkMatrix:SIGKDD:2016}, and Julia~\cite{Julia}, exploit the sparsity of the matrices.
 This calls for sparsity estimation in the form of zeroes~\cite{Sommer0ERH19}.

-The matrix layout can also have a large impact on the performance of matrix computation in a distributed environment~\cite{LuoJYJ21}.
-Distributed and parallel relational database systems that account for the specific workload brought by linear algebra computation~\cite{LuoGGPJJ20} may represent an alternative to high performance computing efforts such as ScaLAPACK~\cite{ScaLAPACK:1995}.
+The matrix layout can have a large impact on the performance of matrix computation in a distributed environment~\cite{LuoJYJ21}.
+Distributed database systems that can support linear algebra computation~\cite{LuoGGPJJ20} may represent an alternative to high-performan\-ce computing efforts such as ScaLAPACK~\cite{ScaLAPACK:1995}.
 There are distributed algorithms for QR decomposition in ScaLAPACK~\cite{QR:ScaLAPACK:2014,QR:ScaLAPACK:2019}.